zegasega/DataSciencePortfolio/README.md

 ## Discord Bot Development with Python (Pycord)

 This project involves the development of Discord bots using the Python programming language.
-Each bot has its own folder.

 ### Installation